 Clear Glass Lights

 Clear glass lights offer the illusion of greater space.
-It’s recommended for kitchen and other rooms with lots of windows because it makes the rooms look larger.
+It’s recommended for the kitchen and other rooms with lots of windows because it makes the rooms look larger.
 Home designers manage small ceilings to add glass, such as in lampshades.
 Glass decreases the focus on the ceiling and creates an illusion of space.

 Metal Light Fixtures